Search: 3010 results

 They must be beneficent, rich in noble deeds, open-handed and liberal;

-You therefore must endure hardship, as a good soldier of Christ Jesus.
+You therefore must share in hardship, as a good soldier of Christ Jesus.

-However, the solid foundation of God stands firm, having this seal: "The Lord knows those who are his," and "Everyone who names the name of the Lord must abstain from unrighteousness."
+But God's foundation stands unshaken, with these inscriptions: "The Lord knows the people who belong to Him" and "Everyone who bears the name of the Lord must abstain from evil."

 You must keep on fleeing from the evil impulses of youth, but ever strive for uprightness, faith, love, and peace, in association with those who call upon the Lord with pure hearts.